Yoav666s/dnd-wiki/collections/_spells/cantrip/sacred-flame.md

 #   teaser: /assets/images/spells/message/header.jpg
 ---

-A frigid beam of blue-white light streaks toward a creature within range.
-Make a ranged spell attack against the target.
-On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.
+Flame-like radiance descends on a creature that you can see within range.
+The target must succeed on a Dexterity saving throw or take 1d8 radiant damage.
+The target gains no benefit from cover for this saving throw.

 The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).